sskender/nodejs-backend/README.md

 # Node.js backend starter

-Starter kit for developing backend in Node.js
+Starter kit for developing backend with Node.js

 ## What is inside?